royaurko/sentiment-analysis/README.md

 * The makefile maintains a build history in the build folder.

 * The first few recipes of the makefile are preprocessing functions.
-To view the intermediate files generated during

-preprocessing you can visit the preprocess_files folder.
+The intermediate files generated during preprocessing can be viewed in the preprocess_files folder.

 * The folder preprocess_files/stop/<your_dataset> contains the dataset with the stop words removed.